ShapescapeMC/content-guide-generator/README.md

 # Changelog
+## 1.1.1
+Fixed a typo "encodint" -> "encoding".
+Fixes the filters ability to update the entity files.

 ## 1.1.0
 Item report generator improvements:
 - The default item player-facing value was changed to False (items are assumed to be non-player facing)